 - The first level in a series of courses

-- Understand basic sentence structure and simple words and phrases
+- Understand basic Qu'ranic sentence structure and simple words and phrases

-- Consists of both pre-recorded audio lessons and Live Sessions once a week for 1 hour and 30 minutes
+- Consists of both pre-recorded audio lessons and live classes once a week for 1 hour

-- Comprehensive exams will help you track your progress
+- Comprehensive listening, reading, writing and pronunciation assessments will help you track your progress

 About the Course

-This course requires an estimated 2-6 hours per week outside the live session, to review the material and take notes.
+This course requires an estimated 2-6 hours per week outside the live class, to review the material and take notes.

 Why should you start your Arabic studies with Qibla?